A guide to personal loans

 Interest rates are usually better than credit cards

 Personal loans have been a hot item lately.
-According to TransUnion, says personal loan balances reached a record-high $138 billion at the end of 2018.
-Financial technology (FinTech) lenders now account for 38 percent of personal loan balances, compared to just 5 percent of those balances in 2013.
+According to LendingTree, personal loan balances reached a record-high $241 billion at the end of 2023.
+While Financial technology (FinTech) lenders drove this trend at first, traditional banks have stepped up.
+FinTechs once made up 37.7 percent of personal loan balances but that number fell to 26.5 percent in 2023.

 Personal loans can have high interest rates and fees.
 Unless you have excellent credit, you probably won't qualify for the best advertised rates.
 What's more, origination fees (the cost of processing the loan) add to your total cost of borrowing, and there may be more economical choices available.
-Finally, although rare, some lenders impose prepayment penalties, so it's critical to read loan agreements carefully
+Although rare, some lenders impose prepayment penalties, so it's critical to read loan agreements carefully.

 Lenders may limit unsecured loans to relatively small amounts.
-They have no guarantee that you'll repay, so it's unwise for them to lend too much.
-As a result, you might not be able to borrow as much as you need for significant projects or debts
+The average personal loan amount is for around $11,000.
+Lenders have no guarantee that you'll repay, so it's unwise for them to lend too much.
+As a result, you might not be able to borrow as much as you need for significant projects or debts.

 Possibly too easy to take